Well this is Embarrassing

 And perhaps — no matter how much Friedman and well-intentioned educators may want — the world defaults to hyper-local (scaled accordingly) rather than global when it comes to conversation over time.

 While that offers some explanation I can't quite take myself off the hook.
 Add to the fact that a number of those outside North American are ex-pats I have to hang my head in shame.
-Clarence Fisher is doing wonderful things to help his students experience a global education all the way from northern Manitoba. … Read the rest
+Clarence Fisher is doing wonderful things to help his students experience a global education all the way from northern Manitoba.
+He requires his student to have a diverse global network of students to learn with.

 I don’t like their tone